 Description

-MATERIALS: the quay walls are built of granite interspersed with Killas rubble stone and copper slag blocks (scoria) with granite copings and dressings, and iron cramps.
-The north return wall is of granite sleeper blocks.
-There are iron mooring posts and rings.
-The sluice and bridge are built of scoria and local stone with late-C19 coursed stone additions.
+The quay walls are constructed of granite interspersed with Killas rubble stone and copper slag blocks with granite copings and dressings, held together with iron cramps.
+The north return wall is of granite sleeper blocks, and there are iron mooring posts and rings along the quayside.
+The sluice and bridge are built of scoria and local stone, with 19th-century coursed stone additions.

-The former stables are rectangular on plan and roofless with four openings facing the quayside.
-In front of the stables is a section of brick surfacing and railway tracks preserved within the C21 surfacing.
+The former stables are rectangular on plan and roofless, with four openings facing the quayside.
+In front of the stables is a section of brick paving and preserved railway tracks within the modern surfacing.

-The former sluice at the east end of the quay is attached to an early-C19 bridge.
-The bridge traverses the stream that the sluice once controlled, which served the Copperhouse Pool and Canal.
-It has a coursed rubble stone west portal with a scoria arch.
-The east portal to the bridge is almost infilled by landscaping on the east side of the road although a rubble stone pier projects above the modern surfacing and a narrow gap that marks the location has C21 railings.
-To the west of the bridge is a coursed stone wall with a small opening at its foot under a flat lintel.
-This wall spans the channel to the sluice between the splayed scoria walls to each side (North Quay and Custom House Quay).
-Modern railings are fixed to the top of the wall and are not of special interest.
+The former sluice at the east end of the quay is attached to the early 19th century road bridge, which traverses the stream once controlled by the sluice, serving the Copperhouse Pool and Canal.
+The bridge has a coursed rubble stone west portal with a scoria arch.
+The east portal is almost infilled by landscaping, although a rubble stone pier is visible above the modern surfacing, with a narrow gap marked by 21st-century railings.
+To the west of the bridge is a coursed stone wall with a small opening at its foot under a flat lintel, spanning the channel to the sluice between the splayed scoria walls to each side (North Quay and Custom House Quay).
+Modern railings are fixed to the top of this wall and are not of special interest.
 The sluice channel is lined by rubble stone and scoria walls.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.